 Only four ingredients

-Trim two skinless boneless chicken breast of visible fat and cut into 2-3 chunks each
+Trim two skinless boneless chicken breasts of visible fat and cut them into 2-3 chunks each

 Add chicken and mix well to cover the chicken with sauce.

 Cover and cook on low for 3 hours total, but at 2 ½ hours, check the internal temperature of the chicken.
 If 165° or above, remove, shred and return to pot.
 If not 165° yet, extend the cooking time by checking the internal temperature every 15-20 minutes.
 Once you reach 165°, then remove, shred and return.

 Cook 15-20 minutes more after the chicken is returned from shredding.

 - 1 ½ pounds boneless skinless chicken breasts - plus or minus a little